Appointments & Services

 First time clients and returning clients must complete the CAPS Registration Forms each academic year prior to scheduling their first appointment.
 Clients returning from fall semester counseling will only need to submit an Updated Availability Form.

-- Monday - Friday 7:15am-4:15pm
+- Forms can be accessed Monday - Friday 7:15am-4:15pm

 - You will have up to 30 minutes to complete your forms.
 Incomplete forms will not be saved or submitted.